 At The Dental Anesthesia Center, we can offer our patients the option of safe, comfortable, and effective sedation dentistry.
 Patients who may benefit from sleep dentistry include those who have:

 - Severe Gag Reflex

 Some have a misconception about how sedation dentistry works.
 Sedation dentistry involves the administration of medications that calm patients creating a drowsy, sleep-like state.
 It is important to understand that you are NOT asleep for sedation dentistry.
-The method of sedation can be achieved by administrating oral medications, intravenous medications, or Nitrous Oxide “laughing gas”.
-When you come in for your appointment Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which level is best for you.
+Dental sedation can be achieved by administrating oral medications, intravenous medications, or Nitrous Oxide “laughing gas”.
+When you come in for your appointment, Dr. Hoffmann or Dr. Thoms will decide which level is best for you.

 Different Levels of Sedation

 At The Dental Anesthesia Center, we currently have the only two Board Certified Dental Anesthesiologists in the State of Missouri, including the St. Louis Metro Area.
-Sedation dentistry is closely regulated by law and there are three levels of sedation which we can administer: minimal, moderate, and deep.
+Sedation dentistry is closely regulated by law, and there are three levels of sedation that we can administer: minimal, moderate, and deep.